camunda-community-hub/message-correlator/README.md

 - Possibility to request state from Zeebe: Process must contain an event-based SubProcess with
   - MessageStartMessage of type `message-correlator.syncMessage`
   - MessageEndEvent with TaskDefinition of type `message-correlator.syncTaskTypePrefix`+`id`
-  - In the future this might also be possible to do via Operate API, see https://github.com/camunda-community-hub/message-correlator/issues/15
 - The process must be modeled so that the same Message will always lead to the same succeeding Message Event (exception: event-based subprocesses)

 ## Example Process Model